Skip to Content

 • Connection Parameters: Specify the details for your database connection:

-• Driver: Enter a driver name, either manually or by clicking the select Button (preferred) next to the driver field.
-Depending on the driver selected (see Database Drivers below), certain fields in the source configuration are enabled or disabled.
+• Driver: Enter a driver name, either manually or by clicking the Select button (preferred) next to the driver field.
+Depending on the driver selected (see Database drivers below), certain fields in the source configuration are enabled or disabled.

 • Server Name: Enter either the server name or IP address of the server to be accessed.